polterguy/polterguy.github.io/tutorials/super-dry/index.md

 In this tutorial we will cover the following parts of Magic and Hyperlambda.

-* Interceptors, and how they reduce repetition in your code
+* Interceptors, and how they allow you to create DRY code
-* Exception handlers, and how they allow you to keep your exception code in _one_ place
+* Exception handlers, and how to keep your error handling in one place

 In this tutorial we will have a look at two features that allows you to write _"super DRY code"_.
 DRY here refers to _"Don't Repeat Yourself"_, which is an important design principle as you